o11y-weekly/o11y-weekly.github.io/README.md

 Here is the latest news / feedbacks about observability.

 I wanted to share my experiment since I am using observability tools for more than a decade!
-I started with graphite in 2013 thank to [Arnaud Porterie](https://www.linkedin.com/in/aporterie/?originalSubdomain=nl) (IIRC, he were leaving France to join Docker in the docker engine team).
+I started with graphite in 2013 thank to [Arnaud Porterie](https://www.linkedin.com/in/aporterie/?originalSubdomain=nl) (IIRC, he was leaving France to join Docker in the docker engine team).

 A friend suggested me to write blog posts about my own experiments, hands-on but also news in the observability.